chnm/thatcamp-org/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.10.10 =
+* New plugin image that was long overdue.

 = 1.10.9 =
 * Fixed a security vulnerability where part of the log data visibile in the "Details" view was not properly sanitized.